 You must be logged in to view block thirty-four.

-Block thirty-six designed by Kerry Foster
+Block thirty-four designed by Jo Avery

 Fabric and cutting guide

-Download the template pages here
+Download the template pages here:

 General instructions to complete your Project 48 quilt blocks